Looking for quick getaways from San Francisco? The Bay Area is full of hidden gems that can be easily reached and enjoyed as a short day trip.

 How to get to Santa Cruz from San Francisco

 If you want to take the scenic route via the Pacific Coast Highway, the car journey can take 3 hours.
-If you’d rather take a faster route, opt for the US 101 and CA17.
+If you’d rather take a faster route, opt for US 101 and CA17.

 For mass transit options the best bet is Caltrain to the San Jose Diridon station followed by the VTA Highway 17 Express.
 The journey takes at least 2.5 hours.